 Where do you look to see December’s famous Geminid meteor shower?
-In an open sky, because these meteors fly in many different directions and in front of numerous age-old constellations.
-However, if you trace the paths of the Geminid meteors backward, they all appear to radiate from the constellation Gemini the Twins.
+Simply look in an open sky, in no particular direction.
+These meteors fly in many different directions and in front of numerous age-old constellations.
+But meteor showers do have radiant points.
+That is, if you trace the paths of the Geminid meteors backward, they all appear to radiate from a point in the constellation Gemini the Twins.
 Do you need to find Gemini to watch the shower?
 No, but it’s fun to spot the radiant point in the night sky.

 Geminid meteors come from a point near the star Castor in Gemini.
 To see Castor, look fairly low in the east-northeast sky around 9 p.m.
 This star is noticeable for being bright and near another star of almost equal brightness – its brother star in Gemini – called Pollux.
 Castor is the fainter of the two Twin stars.

 These stars – and the Geminid meteor shower radiant – swing upward through the night and climb pretty much overhead by around 2 a.m.
 That’s what’s important about a meteor shower’s radiant point: the higher the radiant rises into in your sky, the more meteors you’re likely to see.

 Castor and Pollux are near on the sky’s dome to another famous and very noticeable constellation, Orion the Hunter, as shown on the charts below.

 Why do meteor showers have radiant points?
 Meteors in annual showers are bits of debris left behind by comets moving in orbit around our sun.
 The Geminids’ parent body is a curious rock-comet called 3200 Phaethon.
 Remember, the meteors are arriving from outer space.
 They’re essentially arriving on parallel paths.